tokyojack/Messagerino/README.md

 ##

 Now you've just install the program!
-What will we do, they just aquired a far superior and effective message delevier!  ```(╯°□°）╯︵ ┻━┻```!
+What will we do, they just aquired a far superior message delevier!  ```(╯°□°）╯︵ ┻━┻```!